mefistotelis/pylabview/README.md

 # Verification

-If you want to verify whrther your specific file will be handled correctly by the tool, try:
+If you want to verify whether your specific file will be handled correctly by the tool, try:
 - extracting it to XML
 - re-creating it from the XML
 - checking whether oroginal and re-created file are binary identical, or load with all features in LabVIEW